UNIBusiness personal finance program coming soon to Iowa area high schools

-While updating the course to meet the Iowa Department of Education’s financial literacy learning objectives, Yerkes also focused on practical applications, making it even more relevant to students.
-In one lesson, Yerkes asks students to interview older adults about their planning and what they would’ve done differently.
+Anderson has taken the lead in updating the course to meet the Iowa Department of Education’s financial literacy learning objectives and practical application-focused so that it is more relevant to high school students.
+In one lesson, students are directed to interview older adults about their financial planning and what they would have done differently.
 It helps students understand that personal finance truly does affect everyone.

-“It’s very hands-on, and it’s getting students exposed to what personal finance is all about,” Yerkes said.
-“I wanted to get people outside of the textbook and into what people actually do in the real world.
+“It’s very hands-on, and it’s getting students exposed to what personal finance is all about,” Yerkes said. “**We** want to get students outside of the textbook and into what people actually do in the real world.
 We’ve had great feedback, and it’s been a success.”

 The updated personal financial planning curriculum will give students a leg up in collegiate credits and give them an important life skill.
 A good understanding of personal finance can help minimize poor financial choices and reduce debt down the road, ultimately decreasing the stress associated with financial worries that does impact physical health.

 “It’s imperative,” Anderson said.
 “We’re focused on how they are applying it, and it could make the difference for the rest of their lives, whether that be minimizing student debt, making wise career choices, keeping expenses low or saving early.
 It could impact these individuals and their future families, and that’s important.”